-Our graduates are much sought after by employers and retain strong affection for the school and University.
-We are confident that you will enjoy studying law and experiencing university life here.
+Our graduates are highly sought after by employers and retain strong affection for the school and University.
+We are confident that you will enjoy studying law and experiencing university life here at Nottingham.

 View our course entry pages on the University prospectus: